LambdaGaming/GAuto/README.md

 <ul>
 	<li>Health is displayed as a fraction.
 It can be color-coded for certain situations.
 White indicates that the health is good.
 Green indicates that the vehicle is in god mode and cannot be damaged.
 Red indicates that the vehicle is at 25% health or less.</li>
 	<li>Door lock status is displayed below the vehicle's health.
 It can be one of two colors: Orange indicates that the vehicle is unlocked and white indicates that the vehicle is locked.</li>
+	<li>Cruise control status is displayed below the door lock status.
+It can be one of two colors: Green indicates that cruise control is currently active and white indicates that cruise control is disabled.</li>
-	<li>Fuel level is displayed below the door lock status as a color-coded progress bar.
+	<li>Fuel level is displayed below the cruise control status as a color-coded progress bar.
 It can be a total of three colors: Green indicates the fuel level is 75% to 100%, orange indicates 26% to 74%, and red indicates 0% to 25%.</li>
 </ul>